Regulation of Investigatory Powers Act 2000: Prosecutions under RIPA

 A number of offences have been prosecuted involving the abuse of investigatory powers.
 Widely reported cases include the Stanford/Liddell case, the Goodman/Mulcaire Royal voicemail interception, and Operation Barbatus.

-Cliff Stanford, and George Nelson Liddell pleaded guilty to offences under the Regulation of Investigatory Powers Act in 2005.
+Cliff Stanford and George Nelson Liddell pleaded guilty to offences under the Regulation of Investigatory Powers Act in 2005.
 They were found to have intercepted emails at the company Redbus Interhouse.
 Stanford was sentenced to six months' imprisonment suspended for two years, and fined £20,000.
 It was alleged Stanford had intercepted emails between Dame Shirley Porter and John Porter (Chairman of Redbus Interhouse).

-In 2007, News of the World royal editor Clive Goodman was sentenced to four months in jail for intercepting the voicemail of members of the Royal Family.
+In 2007, News of the World royal editor Clive Goodman was sentenced to four months in prison for intercepting the voice mail of members of the Royal Family as part of the News International phone hacking scandal.
 His associate Glenn Mulcaire received a six-month sentence.

 In 2007, Operation Barbatus exposed a sophisticated criminal surveillance business organised by corrupt police officers.
 A former Metropolitan Police officer, Jeremy Young, was jailed for 27 months for various offences including six counts of conspiracy to intercept communications unlawfully.
 A second former policeman, Scott Gelsthorpe, was sentenced to 24 months for offences including conspiracy to intercept communications unlawfully.
-3 other former police officers and a private detective were also jailed for their part in running a private detective agency called Active Investigation Services.
+Three other former police officers and a private detective were also jailed for their part in running a private detective agency called Active Investigation Services.

-In 2008, four people were cautioned for 'Unlawful intercepting of a postal, public or private telecommunications scheme', under S.1(1), (2) & (7).
+In 2008, four people were cautioned for 'Unlawful intercepting of a postal, public or private telecommunications scheme', under ss.
+1(1), (2) and (7).
 The circumstances of the offences are not known at the time of writing.
-Three people were tried for 'Failure to disclose key to protected information' under S.53 (of which 2 were tried).
-One person was tried for 'Disclosing details of Section 49 Notice' under S.54.
+Three people were tried for 'Failure to disclose key to protected information' under s.
+53 (of which 2 were tried).
+One person was tried for 'Disclosing details of Section 49 Notice' under s.
+54.

 In August 2009 it was announced that two people had been prosecuted and convicted for refusing to provide British authorities with their encryption keys, under Part III of the Act.
 The first of these was sentenced to a term of 9 months' imprisonment.
-In a 2010 case, Oliver Drage, a 19-year-old takeaway worker being investigated as part of a police investigation into a child exploitation network, was sentenced, at Preston Crown Court, to four months imprisonment.
+In a 2010 case, Oliver Drage, a 19-year-old takeaway worker being investigated as part of a police investigation into a child exploitation network, was sentenced, at Preston Crown Court, to four months' imprisonment.
 Mr Drage was arrested in May 2009, after investigating officers searched his home near Blackpool.
 He had been required, under this act, to provide his 50-character encryption key but had not complied.

 In a further case in 2010 Poole Borough Council was accused of spying unfairly on a family.
 Although the Council invoked powers under RIPA to establish whether a family fell into a certain school catchment area, when taken before the Investigatory Powers Tribunal it was found guilty of improper use of surveillance powers.